 Are prawns Halal?

-Prawns are not organised according to their halal or haram categorization, but if they meet the criteria, then they are halal.
-For prawns to be considered halal, there is a requirement for the prawn being “clean” (e.g. caught with a fishing net) and its carapace being intact/unbroken.
+Prawns are not organized according to their halal or haram categorization, but if they meet the criteria, then they are halal.
+For prawns to be considered halal, there is a requirement for the prawn to be “clean” (e.g. caught with a fishing net) and its carapace being intact/unbroken.

 To be considered haram, they must not meet the criteria for halal as stated above, and they must have been caught with a “hooked” net (these are generally used to catch fish with a hook in a non-halal manner).

-Aside from being utilised for food and as an ingredient in many dishes such as dumplings, “hokkien mee”, “noodles”, etc.
+Aside from being utilized for food and as an ingredient in many dishes such as dumplings, “Hokkien mee”, “noodles”, etc.

-We should not consider them haram per se, for their flesh is the product of Allah’s creation, and it may be utilised as food in any way we find fit.
-However, they are not considered halal by sharia and many of their parts are considered haram.
+We should not consider them haram per se, for their flesh is the product of Allah’s creation, and it may be utilized as food in any way we find fit.
+However, they are not considered halal by Sharia and many of their parts are considered haram.

 Why are prawns halal?